SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mongodb-opentelemetry.md

 ### Replication Logs

-The **MongoDB - Replication Logs** dashboard shows replication events, errors, warnings, and nodes.
+The **MongoDB - Replication Logs** dashboard shows replica deletes/updates/inserts trend and replica state.

 Use this dashboard to: